Lansdowne (Natchez, Mississippi): Architecture

-The mansion is important because it contains most of its lavish original interiors and furnishings with many items having been imported from Europe.
+The home is important because it contains most of its lavish original interiors and furnishings with many items having been imported from Europe.
 The front parlor contains one of the most complete and well preserved Rococo Revival style interiors in Mississippi from the mid-1800s.
 The home contains rare Zuber & Cie wallpaper, rosewood and mahogany furniture, and Egyptian marble mantelpieces.
 The rosewood parlor set and Zuber & Cie wallpaper were purchased by George Marshall I on a trip to France.
 Various cypress base boards are painted to resemble oak and marble.
 The bronze chandeliers were once powered by gas made in the plantation's gas works.

 To keep the house livable, in the early 1900s a bathroom was added on the end of the rear porch adjoining a bedroom.
 Electricity was added in the 1940s.
 In 1962 a kitchen was installed in the butler's pantry and a second bathroom was added to one corner of the middle bedroom.
 This was done with as little damage to the original interiors as possible.

+Two smaller structures flank the rear courtyard behind the house.
+During antebellum times, the north structure housed the kitchen and wash room on the first floor; and the enslaved cook, butler and children's nurse's quarters on the second floor.
+The south structure housed the billiard room and office on the first floor, and the schoolroom and governess's room on the second floor.
+The north and south buildings have been updated into housing for visiting relatives and paying guests.